eProsima/fastdds-visualizer-plugin/docs/rst/installation/docker.rst

 PlotJuggler eProsima Edition Docker image
 #########################################

-eProsima distributes a Docker image of the |ddsvisualizer| with Ubuntu 20.04 as base image.
+eProsima distributes a Docker image of |eplotjuggler| with Ubuntu 20.04 as base image.
 This image launches the |plotjuggler| application with the |ddsvisualizer| already installed and sourced.

 #.
 This Docker image was built for Ubuntu 20.04 (Focal Fossa).